 - Applicants may apply for up to 100 per cent of the project costs but are encouraged to seek revenue from a variety of sources, if possible.

-Projects in this program must be carried out through partnership.
+Projects in this program must be carried out through partnership that includes at least two entities; partners must be confirmed at the time of application.
 An eligible partnership includes:

 - the applicant (who will submit the application and be responsible for the grant)

 - Note: As partners are a key factor in granting decisions in the assessment of this program, significant changes to partners are not permitted.
 If you are unable to complete the activity with the proposed partner(s), you may be required to return the grant.